edgarbarney/Frantic_Youtube/README.md

 Because it doesn't download or stream anything, it complies with YouTube ToS.
 It's built completely upon YouTube's API.

+It's not yet perfect, but hopefully it will be useful for other people.

 This is not a standalone asset; as stated, it's a 'library' for other assets to use.

 Credit to <b>FranticDreamer</b> is not required, but hugely appreciated.

 Feel free to create issues and pull requests.
+If you fix a bug, don't keep it to your server only.
+Share with people with a pull request, please.

 ## General Information
 Videos are networked, attached to players and listenable by everyone in a certain radius.